E-t0m/zeroinput/about_en.md

 If the reading head is removed, the feed-in simply stops and the counter increases to the consumption value.
 As soon as the reading head is attached again, the feeding starts automatically.

-This is what the [Esmart3 for Windows configuration software](https://www.solarcontroller-inverter.com/download/20113011263165.html) looks like.
+This is what the [Esmart3 for Windows configuration software](https://www.solarcontroller-inverter.com/download/20113011263165.html), [alternative link](http://www.mediafire.com/file/mt77gai7xxzig1g/install_SolarMate_CS_Windows.exe) looks like.
 ![Esmart3 Software](https://user-images.githubusercontent.com/110770475/204106343-8ca03bb5-ca3d-4174-9075-25db632ec087.jpg)

 There is something that cannot be set on the device itself: **Li-Ion**.